MirisWisdom/Albumin/USAGE.md

-# Gunloader Usage
+# Albumin Usage

-To keep things simple, you can just double click on Gunloader.
+To keep things simple, you can just double click on Albumin.
 The wizard will walk you through the whole process.

 ![wizard](https://user-images.githubusercontent.com/10241434/145333289-27e462f6-eb21-4793-853b-1b18b684994e.png)

-If you are a Linux user, you may have to run `./gunloader` through the terminal to see the wizard!
+If you are a Linux user, you may have to run `./albumin` through the terminal to see the wizard!

 ## Album Records